 Interesting isn’t it – how many dieters have food beliefs based in fear?
 Oh my goodness, can you imagine what this does to your body chemisty while eating?
 I found this informative article today that may be a clue to why some people can eat donuts joyfully and be healthy while others eat donuts fearfully and reap different consequences:

-Permeating the human brain are Present in all vertebrate brains, the BBB is laid down within the first trimester of human fetal life.
+Present in all vertebrate brains, the BBB is laid down within the first trimester of human fetal life.
 Although far from perfect, it does shield neurons from some poisons, viruses, and other toxins in the bloodstream – as well as from unpredictable fluctuations in normal blood chemistry.

 Stress compromises the BBB.
 Stress can dramatically increase the ability of chemicals to pass through the blood-brain barrier.
 During the Gulf War, Israeli soldiers took a drug to protect themselves from chemical and biological weapons.